rohitchawla8501/ClientRewardsREST/README.md

 -Check if correct URL is used
 -Also user can use the following link to log into the H2 database to check if data is getting populated.
 Link http://localhost:8080/h2
 Properties are below:
 JDBC URL =jdbc:h2:mem:testdb
 UserName = sa
-There is no password.
+There is no password